SayanAcharya2002/CurieoOA/README.md

 If queries are made when no logs are available then (0.0,0.0,0.0) is returned.

+## Working idea
+   For each logtype a QueryHandler object is kept that is used to answer queries of that logtype.
+A python dict is utilized for this feature.
+Other than this, a global QueryHandler object is kept that stores the information of all the logs.
+This helps to answer queries of type 3.

 ## Complexity classes
 This ensures O(logn) search time for each query.
 On top of that, to find the correct range, upperbound and lowerbound functions are applied on the timestamps array.